 The effect of volcanic aerosols on radiative forcing is tightly controlled by aerosol size (Lacis et al., 1992; Hansen et al., 1980).
 The aerosol effective radius, R{eff} , is a key metric in linking aerosol microphysical properties with their SW and LW impacts.
 The vertical profile of aerosol size as represented by R{eff} is calculated for each month and is shown in Fig 6.
-After the tropical eruption (E1), new aerosols nucleated and grew rapidly via coagulation and, while SO2 was still available, by condensation, and attained a maximum R{eff} of greater than 0.5 μ m approximately for 2 years.
+After the tropical eruption (E1), new aerosols nucleate and grow rapidly via coagulation and, while SO2 is still available, condensation, and attain a maximum 430 R{eff} of greater than 0.5 μ m approximately for 2 years.
 In comparison, R{eff} after the Pinatubo eruption went up to 0.6 μ m and sustained that size for approximately 2 years (Russell et al., 1996).
-Sulfate aerosol sizes for the subsequent three smaller extratropical eruptions (E2 to E4) grew up to 0.3 μ m.
+Sulfate aerosol sizes for the subsequent three smaller extratropical eruptions (E2 to E4) grow up to 0.3 μ m.